almaavu/FalseVisir/README.md

 **Combine infrared and visible light images of the same object to false colors automatically.**

+False colour imaging is an image processing technique used in the study of works of art (e.g. paintings on canvas, wood, wall paintings or polychrome sculptures).
+For evaluation, it is useful to compare images obtained by infrared reflectance (IRR) with visible light (VIS) images.
+Combining the two images into a false-colour image can help in the study of underpainting or for the identification of certain pigments.

 Visible image RGB channels and infrared image are combined in this way:
 ```